AustHadd/Capstone-TeamBroCode/README_Instructions_to_run.txt

+# installing required components

+run the 'install_req.bat file'.
+It should install all necessary python libraries for running the backend server.

 # to run the backend server
 make sure the working directory is in BackEnd/FirstDjango/ directory.
 In this directory is the manage.py file, which is how the server and background tasks are activated